cakephp/docs/en/appendices/4-1-migration-guide.rst

 --------

 * MySQL: The display widths for integers now are ignored except for ``TINYINT(1)`` which still maps to boolean type.
-Display widths are deprecated in mysql 8.
+Display widths are deprecated in MySQL 8.

 New Features
 ============